mit-dci/opencx/dextechsurvey.md

 There's a note about unidirectional channels and how publishing the most recent transaction in arwen is always beneficial.

 Finally, there are a lot of diagrams about their implementation of limit orders and RFQs, and they also explain bidirectional RFQ's, where if you bought one asset then you should be able to also sell it back with another RFQ.
 It's a very dry paper but it's a very solid idea.
 It is still a market maker but as far as non custodial exchanges go, this is a good way to do it.

+Also in the arwen paper there's a mistake, on the last page it says that "Plasma [28] is a proposal for a layer-two decentralized exchange protocol on Ethereum", which is blatantly false.
+Plasma is a proposal for layer-two off-chain transactions on ethereum, much like lightning but for ethereum.

+**Opinion warning:** I don't think this paper should have been this long.
+It overcomplicates extremely simple ideas and the idea of arwen, even the "advanced" stuff like limit orders and bidirectional RFQ, is super simple.
+It seems like lightning but you know the person on the other side is an exchange, and the exchange assumes you're a client that wants to use the exchange, so you have a protocol for talking to each other.
+Compared to the level of ideas that have been discussed on the #bitcoin-wizards IRC, this definitely didn't need to be 21 pages.

 ## Nash / NEX